Stocks fall as worries about banks, possible recession flare

 This week has been a whipsaw for markets around the world as worries rise following the second- and third-largest U.S. bank failures in history.
 Just a day earlier, markets rallied in relief after two banks on both sides of the Atlantic tapped into tens of billions of dollars of cash to bolster their finances.

 But on Friday, some of the hope was washing out, and the pair were back to falling.
-In Switzerland, Credit Suisse shares dropped nearly 10 per cent.
-On Wall Street, shares of First Republic Bank sank 26.5 per cent and were on their way to a 69 per cent plunge for the week.
+In Switzerland, Credit Suisse shares dropped 8%.
+On Wall Street, shares of First Republic Bank sank 26.7% and were on their way to a 69% plunge for the week.

 The two banks have different sets of issues challenging them, but the overriding fear is that the banking system may be cracking under the weight of the fastest set of hikes to interest rates in decades.